openhab/openhab-addons/bundles/org.openhab.binding.icalendar/README.md

 ## Breaking changes

 In OH3 `calendar` was changed from Thing to Bridge.
 You need to recreate calendars (or replace `Thing` by `Bridge` in your `.things` file).

+In OH4 `calendar`'s functionality was extracted to `liveevent` and `tagexecutor`.
+You need to add the corresponding things and link the live event channels.